Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Applied -calculus and quasi-open bisimilarity

 \subsection{Syntax, notation, conventions}

 The syntax of processes is presented in Fig.~\ref{fig_pisyntax}.

 Processes are used to capture the behaviour of a system, and, in particular, a behaviour of honest parties during the execution of a protocol.
 Processes can output and consume messages.
 To do that they use \emph{channels}, e.g. $\cout{M}{N}$ means that the message $N$ is sent out on the channel $M$.
-Messages can be defined with respect to any message language subject to any equational theory, axiomatizing the properties of the cryptographic functions.
+Messages can be defined with respect to any message language (e.g. in Fig.~\ref{fig_syntax}) subject to any equational theory (e.g. in Fig.~\ref{fig_eqt}).
 We write $M =_{E} N$ for equality modulo an equational theory $E$.
-Examples of a message language and an equational theory could be found in Fig.~\ref{fig_syntax} and Fig.~\ref{fig_eqt}, respectively.

 Variables in processes may be \emph{bound} by new name binders or inputs: specifically $\nu x.P$ and $M(x).P$ bind $x$ in the scope $P$.
 In other words, the variable $x$ becomes local to the process $P$.
 If a variable is not bound, it is a \emph{free} variable.
 We denote by $\fv{T}$ the set of free variables in a process or a message term $T$.